global-strategies-llc/montana-history-center/src/pages/faq/index.md

   heading: Frequently Asked Questions
   questions:
     - answer: >-
         Yes.
-In 2005, bonding authority authorized by the legislature and signed by the governor.
-Approximately 7.5 million dollars in bonding is available.
+In 2005, bonding authority was authorized by the legislature and signed by the governor.
+Approximately 6.7 million dollars in bonding remains available.
       question: Is there money available to purchase the mall site?
     - answer: >-
         Approximately 4.9 million dollars.
-We have a bond of 7.5 million dollars available to buy the mall site.
+We have about 6.7 million available to buy the mall site and begin the project.
       question: How much will it cost to purchase the mall site?
     - answer: The Department of Administration led by John Lewis.
       question: >-